cassiePython/CardioID/README.md

 # Introduction

+This is a pytorch implementation for the paper CadioID: learning to identification from electrocardiogram data. [paper](https://github.com/cassiePython/CardioID).
-This is a pytorch implementation of HashResNet [0,1] on one-dimensional data classification.
+We design a HashResNet [0,1] on one-dimensional data classification in this work.

 # Usage

 ```
-# test on physionet data
+# Train the model - we give default parameters in options/train_options.py
+python train_physionet.py

+# test the model - we give default parameters in options/test_options.py
 python test_physionet.py
 ```